Everything you wanted to know about camping ...but were afraid to ask

 ATVs, dune buggies, golf carts, runaway bumper cars, wheelbarrows and show ponies have no place on the Festival grounds and are thus not allowed.
 This policy is strictly enforced.
 Wagons and bicycles may be used in the camping area, but they are not permitted inside the music venue.

 RV camp spaces are designed to accommodate six adults.
 One RV, and, if you like, one small tent are permitted on your RV site.
 All RVs and trailers must be parked front to back in the campsite; no horseshoeing, boxing, etc. Sorry, there are no hookups for RV camping.

 RV break down at the Festival?
 No problem!
-Call 800-283-9163 or come to the Guaranty RV tent on the Festival concourse.
+Come to the Guaranty RV tent on the Festival concourse.

 Tent Camp Spaces

 Tent camp spaces are designed to accommodate six adults.
 Two tents are permitted on your tent site.